Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 A4621Introduced, Referred to Assembly Public Safety and Preparedness Committee

-Would permit certain public and private entities to operate unmanned aircraft systems for inspecting damage to critical infrastructure following natural disasters or emergencies
+Permits certain entities to operate unmanned aircraft systems to inspect damage to critical infrastructure

 Last action: March 10, 2026